AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 1. On the **[!UICONTROL Manage Permissions]** dialog, click **[!UICONTROL All Assets]** in the left rail.

 1. [Edit the permissions](#edit-permissions) and close the dialog.

+>[!NOTE]
+>
+>An administrator cannot select the `Deny Access` permission level for the entire Assets Essentials repository to ensure that users at least have read access to the application.
+Similarly, `All Authenticated Users` have at least read permissions to the repository, even if the administrator explicity remove the `Can Edit` permissions on the [!UICONTROL Manage Permissions] dialog.

 ## Examples for effective permission management {#example-permission-management}